The Many Variations of Hot Yoga: Which is Right for You?

 The heat also promotes relaxation, boosts the immune system, and addresses problems related to chronic pain.
-Furthermore, the heated environment helps the yoga student to learn how to let go, and surrender the attachments to external distractions.
-As a result, the student can practice mindfulness, which is a primary yoga pillar.
+Furthermore, the heated environment helps the yoga student learn to let go and surrender the attachments to external distractions.
+As a result, the student can practice mindfulness, a primary yoga pillar.

-Health benefits of hot yoga are similar to the benefits that you can achieve from regular yoga practice.
-Some of these benefits include reduced stress hormone (cortisol levels), chronic pain and blood pressure.
-Hot yoga also helps in improving flexibility, strength, balance, stamina, cardio, and then your overall emotional health.
+The Health benefits of hot yoga are similar to the benefits you can achieve from regular yoga practice.
+These benefits include reduced stress hormone (cortisol levels), chronic pain, and blood pressure.
+Hot yoga also helps improve flexibility, strength, balance, stamina, cardio, and overall emotional health.

 Scientists argue that artificial heat can mask injuries, and this can improve the flexibility of the student.
-As a result, the student can be able to perform postures that are more complex.
+As a result, the student can perform more complex postures.
 However, hot yoga isn't for everyone.
-People with some existing medical conditions should seek medical advice first before attempting to practice hot yoga.
-Women's health - Pregnant women should avoid practicing if they are not used to the heat and the practice and should always consult with midwife first.
+People with some existing medical conditions should seek advice before practicing hot yoga.
+Women's health - Pregnant women should avoid practicing if they are not used to the heat and the practice and should always consult with a midwife first.
 Here is the beginner's guide to the common types of Hot Yoga.

-However, Bikram yoga isn’t all about a yoga style.
-It is an experience, which has thousands of followers across the world.
-Each Bikram hot yoga class consist of the same 26 set of yoga postures and two breathing exercises, This sequence is designed as a "yoga for beginners class" and it happens in a room of 105-degrees.
+However, Bikram yoga isn't all about a yoga style.
+It is an experience that has thousands of followers across the world.
+Each Bikram hot yoga class consists of 26 yoga postures and two breathing exercises.
+This sequence is designed as a "yoga for beginners class," and it happens in a room of 105 degrees.
 A certified Bikram instructor usually takes the yoga students through the yoga poses.
-However, you should understand that the postures and the heat can present different challenges to the yogis than any other traditional yoga style, More of a mental challenge than you think.
+However, it would help if you understood that the postures and the heat could present different challenges to the yogis than any other traditional yoga style, More of a mental challenge than you think.

-Bikram Choudhury designed Bikram yoga in the 1970s, under the supervision of Bishnu Ghosh, who was his guru.
+Bikram Choudhury designed Bikram yoga in the 1970s under the supervision of Bishnu Ghosh, who was his guru.
 Since its creation by Bikram Choudhury, many Bikram studios have come up in different parts of the world.
-These yoga centers can be found in most part of the world.
+These yoga centers can be found in most parts of the world.

-Irrespective of its location, every 90-minute Bikram yoga class consists of the same sequence of postures, like the standing bow, Standing head to knee, cobra pose, tree pose, triangle pose, and half-moon among others.
-The heat in the yoga classes assists in stretching muscles, sweating out toxins, as well as improving blood circulation in the body.
-Also, Bikram yoga assists in weight loss.
+Irrespective of its location, every 90-minute Bikram yoga class consists of the same postures, like the standing bow, Standing head to knee, cobra pose, tree pose, triangle pose, and half-moon, among others poses.
+The heat in the yoga classes assists in stretching muscles, sweating out toxins, and improving blood circulation in the body.
+Also, Bikram yoga helps in weight loss.

-Choudhury says that these poses can systematically move fresh, and oxygenated blood to every part of your body, to every fiber and organ.
+Choudhury says that these poses can systematically move fresh and oxygenated blood to every part of your body, every fiber, and organ.
 This, in turn, boosts the flexibility of the practitioner.
-The traditional pose series in Bikram yoga doesn’t include the inversion poses, like headstands practiced in yoga classes.
-These poses can be challenging for yoga beginners, and they will require some time to learn the poses.
+The traditional pose series in Bikram yoga doesn't include the inversion poses, like headstands practiced in yoga classes.
+These poses can be challenging for yoga beginners, requiring some time to learn the poses.

 Every Bikram yoga class starts with standing deep breathing Pranayama and finish with kapalbhati.
-During class mostly consist of normal breathing through the nose.
-In backbends can practitioners follow the 80-20 breathing technique, the yogi takes a full breath and enters the pose.
-Then, the yogi exhales/inhales the top 20% of the air in the lungs, continuously breathing through their nose, in that way help to keep stability in the pose.
+During class mainly consist of normal breathing through the nose.
+In backbends, practitioners can follow the 80-20 breathing technique.
+The yogi takes a full breath and enters the pose.
+Then, the yogi exhales/inhales the top 20% of the air in the lungs, continuously breathing through their nose to help keep stability in the pose.

 Tips on how to benefit from Bikram classes

-Choose suitable clothing – ensure that you choose a comfortable outfit, that won’t inhibit your movement when you start to sweat.
-It is advisable to wear less outfit as possible.
+Choose suitable clothing – ensure that you choose a comfortable outfit that won't inhibit your movement when you start to sweat.
+It is advisable to wear fewer outfits as possible.
 Men can choose to wear spandex shorts, while women shorts and a sports bra or flexible tank top.

-Carry water – don’t forget to carry a bottle of water because you will need it for rehydration during your session.
-However, it is important to hydrate your body correctly before entering the yoga class because some teachers do not allow breaks during the poses.
+Bring water – don't forget to carry a water bottle because you need it for rehydration during your session.
+However, it is essential to hydrate your body correctly before entering the yoga class because some teachers do not allow breaks during the poses.

-Speak up – let your yoga teacher know if you have any existing medical conditions of prior injuries.
-Experienced yoga teachers can teach different variations to assist in reducing stress on particular body parts.
+Speak up – let your yoga teacher know if you have any existing medical conditions or prior injuries.
+Experienced yoga teachers can teach different variations to reduce stress on particular body parts.
 Also, these variations can make your moves easier, depending on your needs.

 Listen to your body – it is essential to understand that you are not competing with anyone during your yoga session.
 Therefore, go at your own pace, and take breaks when necessary to avoid hurting your body.

 Ease out – you can choose a sports drink or coconut water to restore electrolytes and fluids in your body after the yoga session.
 Do not forget to take a banana too.
-Healthy eating usually come naturally, it is one benefit of hot yoga, with that comes heart health and weight management.
+Healthy eating usually comes naturally.
+It is one benefit of hot yoga, and with that comes heart health and weight management.

 Baron Baptiste Power Yoga

-Heat index: How hot is a Baron Baptiste Power yoga?
+Heat index: How hot is Baron Baptiste Power yoga?
 Studios are heated to 90-95 degrees F

 Baron Baptiste Power Yoga represents leadership, service, community, transformation, and possibility.
-This happens when you are or not practicing yoga.
-Walt Baptiste, together with his son Baron Baptist founded this yoga style in 1940.
-The yoga training of Krishnamacharya, and his two students Desikachar and Iyengar inspired the physical parts or asana of Baptiste Power Yoga.
+This happens when you are not practicing yoga.
+Walt Baptiste and his son Baron Baptist founded this yoga style in 1940.
+The yoga training of Krishnamacharya and his two students, Desikachar and Iyengar, inspired the physical parts or asana of Baptiste Power Yoga.

 It is said that…

 Baron Baptiste studied with Desikachar and Iyengar when he was young.
-He then proceeded to use what he learned from the eastern yoga teachers to develop his yoga style - Baron Baptiste Power Vinyasa yoga.
-This form of yoga empowers, strengthens and stretches the body and mind of modern, western yoga practitioners.
+He then used what he learned from the eastern yoga teachers to develop his style - Baron Baptiste Power Vinyasa yoga.
+This form of yoga empowers, strengthens, and stretches the body and mind of modern western yoga practitioners.

 The pillars of Baptiste Power Yoga

-Breath – ujjayi is the primary pranayama that is used in Baron Baptiste power yoga.
-It helps in slowing down your breath, and help you make and keep the breath deep and powerful when doing challenging poses.
+Breath – ujjayi is the primary pranayama used in Baron Baptiste's power yoga.
+It helps slow down your breath and enables you to make and keep your breath deep and powerful when doing challenging poses.
 Short and shallow breaths can trigger flight or fight panic impulses in your body.
-Therefore, it is important to keep your break deep and long as this assists you in remaining calm.
+Therefore, it is essential to keep your breath deep and long as this assists you in remaining calm.

 Heat – a Baron Baptiste power vinyasa class should have a temperature of 90 – 95 degrees.
-This temperature assists the students to fuel their tapas (internal fires) for a sweaty and loose practice.
+This temperature assists the students in fueling their tapas (internal fires) for a sweaty and loose practice.

-Flow – the Baron Baptiste yoga has a vinyasa style flow, where you yogi’s movement is connected to their breath.
+Flow – Baron Baptiste yoga has a vinyasa style flow, where your yogi's movement is connected to their breath.
 Yogis are encouraged to practice this style every day.
-Although Baron Baptiste power yoga doesn’t have a fixed sequence of poses, most yoga classes follow a particular pattern.
-Most classes start with several sequences of Surya Namaskara, which has a room for variation.
+Although Baron Baptiste's power yoga doesn't have a fixed sequence of poses, most yoga classes follow a particular pattern.
+Most classes start with several sequences of Surya Namaskara, which has room for variation.
 The yoga teacher then proceeds to standing sequences, which include vinyasa flow.
-The yoga classes comprise of hip opening, back bending, and abdominal work.
+The yoga classes include hip opening, back bending, and abdominal work.

-Gaze – also known as Drishti, is concentrating at one place as you practice your yoga poses.
-This is an essential area of Ashtanga yoga, where students learn drishti as a part or alignment in each asana.
-But, in Baron Baptiste power yoga, drishti isn’t specific in each pose.
+Gaze – also known as Drishti, concentrates in one place as you practice yoga poses.
+This is an important area of Ashtanga yoga, where students learn drishti as a part or alignment in each asana.
+But, in Baron Baptiste power yoga, drishti isn't specific in each pose.
 Here, students learn how to fix their eyes on parts that do not move.
 In addition, they are supposed to keep their eyes soft as this allows them to bring their concentration inward.

-Core stabilization – this is also known as uddiyana bandha.
-In Baron Baptiste power yoga, this refers to constantly pushing in your belly button towards your spine.
-This happens during the entire practice, but it’s not similar to the uddiyana bandha practiced in light yoga.
+Core stabilization – this is also known as the uddiyana bandha.
+Baron Baptiste's power yoga refers to constantly pushing your belly button towards your spine.
+This happens during the entire practice but is not similar to the uddiyana bandha in light Yoga.
 Core stabilization provides support by engaging the core strength and balance.

 Health benefits of Baron Baptiste power yoga

-By practicing this hot yoga style, you get to stretch, transform, and strengthen your body.
+This hot yoga style allows you to stretch, transform, and strengthen your body.
 As you practice the Baron Baptiste power yoga style in a heated room, you are challenged and encouraged to explore different possibilities within your body.
 Anyone with athletic abilities should try practicing Baron Baptiste power yoga.